cybertraining-dsc/fa20-523-337/project/project.md

 where y-hat is the natural log of the predicted revenue for a customer and y is the natural log of the actual summed revenue value plus one as seen in Figure-1.

+## 2.2 Code

+This is the [link](https://github.com/cybertraining-dsc/fa20-523-337/blob/main/project/code/project.ipynb) to code for subsequent sections in this report.

 ## 3. Methodology

 The CRISP-DM process methodology was followed in this project.
 The high-level implementation steps are shown in Figure-2.